 Schoolie mahi weigh between 5 to 15 pounds, compared to full-grown mahi mahi, which can weigh over 40 pounds.

-Also known as dorado, mahi fish are famous for their vibrant green, blue, and yellow colors.
-Their firm, flaky flesh and natural sweetness make them a favorite for seafood lovers.
+Also known as dorado and dolphin, mahi is known for its vibrant green, blue, and yellow colors.
+Their firm, flaky flesh and natural sweetness make them a favorite here in Florida.

 These fish thrive in warm waters like the Gulf of Mexico, the Atlantic Ocean, and the Pacific Ocean.
 The small fish swim in groups, called schools, making them a great catch!